vla15/GA-Project-3/README.md

-# New York City User Search Engine
+# New York City Job Board

-Welcome to the New York city user search engine database.
-Here you'll find detailed user profiles of those users who utilize the New York City search engine.
-It enables you to view, create, delete, and update users in the user database.
+Welcome to the New York city job board.
+Here you'll find detailed user profiles of those users who utilize the New York City job board and have the capability to look for jobs and apply.
+It enables you to view, create, delete, and update users in a user database, and allows those same users to apply to search and apply for jobs.

 # To start the program